de-koks/learn-solidity/README.md

 ### `hyperledger-api-tests` Branch
 contains API tests implemented with TypeSript and Playwright to verify the functionality of the lottery.ts deployed to a hyperledger blockchain.

+### `private-ethereum-api-tests` Branch
+contains API tests implemented with JavaSript, mocha, chai, axios to verify the functionality of the lottery.sol smart contract deployed to a private ethereum blockchain.